Electronic Civil Disobedience, Computerized Activism

 The term Hacktivism was coined in 1994 by a Cult of the Dead Cow member known as "Omega."
 Hacktivism is a open-source phenomenon.
 Hacking plus activism makes hacktivism.
-Hacktivism is hacking for a political cause.
-Hacktivism, according to information security researcher Dorothy Denning, is "the marriage of hacking and activism."
 Acts of hacktivism generally obstruct normal computer activity in some way.
-According to the New Hacker's Dictionary, a hacker is "a person who enjoys exploring the details of programmable systems and how to stretch their capabilities" and one who is capable of "creatively overcoming or circumventing limitations".
-Definitions of Hacktivism include acts of cyberterrorism and technological hacking to bring about social change.
+Examples of Hacktivism include acts of cyberterrorism and technological hacking to bring about social change.
 Ethical hacktivism is used to penetrate and test systems for security-improvement purposes only, while hacktivism could mean using computers to bring about social or political change.